What is Jiu-Jitsu? Jiu-Jitsu 7 Strategies for Self-Defense

-There are many contact sports that you can sign up for – karate, boxing, MMA, jiu-jitsu, judo, etc. Each is specific in its own right.
+You can sign up for many contact sports – karate, boxing, MMA, jiu-jitsu, judo, etc. Each is specific in its own right.
 And has its flaws and strengths.
 But Jiu-Jitsu is widely regarded as one of the stronger ones.

 Physical strengths play an important role.
 But other aspects of this sport are just as important.
 If not more.
 Understanding the rules, figuring out your opponent’s weaknesses, and swift reactions are present in Jiu-Jitsu.

 If other sports interest you, take a look at kick-box!.
 Kick-box is fast and explosive, and there are many different locations to start.
 Canada has great kickboxing classes in Toronto at T.H.A Martial Arts & Kickboxing – Toronto Hapkido Academy, so be sure to check them out.

 But today’s focus is Jiu-Jitsu, so let’s start talking about it!.
 Here are 7 strategies in Jiu-Jitsu to improve your self-defense and ability to perform better!.